How to start using RDM

-If you want to connect to redis-server with SSL you need to enable SSL on the second tab and provide a public key in PEM format.
-Bellow you can find instructions for particular cloud services.
+If you want to connect to a redis-server instance with SSL you need to enable SSL on the second tab and provide a public key in PEM format.
+Instructions for certain cloud services are below:

 Windows Azure Redis Cache

-- Make sure that "Use SSL Protocol" checkbox is enabled
+- Make sure that the "Use SSL Protocol" checkbox is enabled.

-To connect Redis Labs instance with SSL/TLS encryption do following steps:
+To connect to a Redis Labs instance with SSL/TLS encryption, follow the steps below:

-- Make sure that SSL is enabled for your Redis instance in Redis Labs dashboard.
+- Make sure that SSL is enabled for your Redis instance in the Redis Labs dashboard.

 - Download and unzip